WebOfTrustInfo/rwot2-id2020/draft-documents/smarter-signatures.md

 Conclusion
 ----------

 This paper is meant to be an icebreaker.
 Though it offers some suggested smart signature use cases and requirements, they’re evolutionary.
 They were incorporated in part from the Rebooting the Web of Trust I “Smart Signatures” (2015) paper and in part from Peter Todd’s “Dex: Deterministic Predicate Expressions for Smarter Signatures” (2016) paper, then they were expanded and reorganized for this paper.
 In other words, they’re works in progress that could still benefit from additional input.
-Similarly, the experiments overviewed in this paper are just two of many.
-We welcome more possibilities and more discussions.
+Similarly, the experiments overviewed in this paper are just four of many.
+More possibilities and more discussions are welcome!

 Smart signatures are an important tool that could change the way business is done on the internet; they could revamp how we live and even play in electronic communities.
 As a result, it’s critical that we get them right, that we not repeat the mistakes of The Dao and other sophisticated computer systems that went before us, but which didn’t live up to the rigors of actual usage.